AlexanderDzhoganov/Skylines-Sapphire/README.md

 ## Contact me
 Find me as `nlight` at `#skylines-modders` at `irc.esper.net` or message me on reddit `/u/nlight` if you have any questions, suggestions, feedback, want to show me what you've done, found bugs, feeling happy, feeling sad.. you get the idea :)

+## This document is Work in Progress and will be updated with time.

 ## Creating a new skin for Sapphire

 Making a new skin for Sapphire is a simple and straightforward process.
 Here is an overview of the steps neccessary to create a skin: